Bystander effect: Emergency versus non-emergency situations

 To test the concept of "noticing", Latane and Darley (1968) staged an emergency using Columbia University students.
 The students were placed in a room—either alone, with two strangers or with three strangers to complete a questionnaire while they waited for the experimenter to return.
 While they were completing the questionnaire, smoke was pumped into the room through a wall vent to simulate an emergency.
 When students were working alone they noticed the smoke almost immediately (within 5 seconds).
-However, students that were working in groups took longer (up to 20 seconds) to notice the smoke.
+However, students who were working in groups took longer (up to 20 seconds) to notice the smoke.
 Latané and Darley claimed this phenomenon could be explained by the social norm of what is considered polite etiquette in public.
-In most western cultures, politeness dictates that it is inappropriate to idly look around.
+In most Western cultures, politeness dictates that it is inappropriate to look around idly.
 This may indicate that a person is nosy or rude.
-As a result, passers-by are more likely to be keeping their attention to themselves when around large groups than when alone.
+As a result, passers-by are more likely to keep their attention to themselves around large groups than when alone.
 People who are alone are more likely to be conscious of their surroundings and therefore more likely to notice a person in need of assistance.